Date

 13 MAY 202508:30 - 18:30 CEST

-We are delighted to announce the 13th Annual Cross-Border Distribution Conference, organised by Deloitte and Elvinger Hoss Prussen, supported by Financial Times Live.
-This premier event will take place in Luxembourg on 13 May 2025, bringing together regulators, leading asset managers, and industry experts to explore the future of cross-border distribution.
+Our 13th Annual Cross-Border Distribution Conference took place in Luxembourg on 13 May 2025.
+Organised by Deloitte and Elvinger Hoss Prussen, and supported by Financial Times Live, this premier event brought together regulators, leading asset managers, and industry experts as they explored the future of cross-border distribution.

 Justin Griffiths, Partner, Deloitte Luxembourg